-- 3.1 Structure and Organisation - The arrangement of the content should be in line with the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2007) (with updates in November 2019). - The structure and organization of content should be appropriate.
-It should align with the suggested allocation of time allocation in the curriculum guide in order to avoid too heavy contents. - Publishers should follow the titles of topics in the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2007) (with updates in November 2019).
+- 3.1 Structure and Organisation - The arrangement of the content should be in line with the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2024). - The structure and organization of content should be appropriate.
+It should align with the suggested allocation of time allocation in the curriculum guide in order to avoid too heavy contents. - Publishers should follow the titles of topics in the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2024).
 However, they could decide on their own the sub-titles of each topic. - The organisation of textbooks should be systematic.
 The presentation and genre should be diversified to promote students' learning interests.